Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 1) $$ \alpha $$: To increase power, we can increase our alpha, but this is a trade-off between making a Type I error (false positive) and a Type II error (false negative).

 2) $$ n $$: You can increase the sample size.
 Both the Null and Alternative distributions will become narrower, leading to less overlap between the 2 distributions.

 3) $$ \delta $$: If the true parameter is further away from the null hypothesis value, the power increases.

+### Practically how do we pick what value of $$\delta$$ to use for the alternative hypothesis?
-Given a alpha level, we are usually interested in finding the sample size needed to reach a certain power.
-However, a seemingly arbitrary choice of alternative hypothesis remains?
-Indeed we don't know the true effect $$\delta$$ under the alternative hypothesis.
+Given a significance level α, we are typically interested in determining the sample size required to achieve a desired statistical power.
+However, the choice of the alternative hypothesis still presents a challenge, as we don't know the true effect size δ under the alternative hypothesis.

-However, we do know the size of $$\delta$$ that would matter under business context or that is of practical significance.
-The common practice is to use the smallest $$\delta$$ that is practically significant (also called the minimum detectable effect).
+What we do know, however, is the minimum effect size 𝛿 that would be considered meaningful in the context of the business or the specific problem at hand—often referred to as the minimum detectable effect (MDE).
+This is the smallest effect size that is practically significant, and it is commonly used as a baseline when calculating the required sample size.

+### Hypothesis Testing Error Matrix
 |                       | $$H_0$$ is true                   | $$H_A$$ is true                   |
 |:-----------           |:------------:                     |:------------:                  |
 | Don't reject Null     | ✅  (1-$$\alpha$$)                | Type II error 100$$\beta$$    |